ctnitchie/freemarkerdoclet/README.md

 The doclet provides a number of helper directives to facilitate output generation.

+The `@echo` directive allows you to output messages to the console during output generation.

+    <@echo message="Hey there!"/>

 The `@file` directive wraps content in your template to be written to an alternative location.
 Specify the location of the output file, relative to the primary output file passed via `-outputFile`, using the `location` attribute.
 You can also specify the `encoding` of the output file.

     <#list root.classes() as class>